February 14, 2025 | General, PDF, PDF optimization

 Organizations need to meet more and more legal requirements for archiving and data retention and often adopt a strategy to reduce the amount of storage used by their existing documents.

-The PDF Optimization in-depth series
+The PDF Optimization In-Depth Series

 This series of articles will address the issues and constraints of such an approach, as well as various optimization methods that can be applied.